unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 7. * Part of speech:
 ^^^^^^^^^^^^^^^^^^^^
 This marker's data should contain the unique part of speech for each instance of this lemma, avoiding duplication, each instance terminated with a semi-colon.
 A list of valid values is `provided below <http://ugl-info.readthedocs.io/en/latest/markdown.html#valid-part-of-speech-pos-entries>`_ .
-It should be noted that after the 1st Review a script will be run which automatically adds to any existing data the parts of speech data from the UGNT originating file.
-This data will be in link reference format to the UGG, unfoldingWord Greek Grammar, to give the user’s a hot-link capability to that Greek grammar for each instance identified.
-The Final Check/2nd Review will condense the manual and automated entries to eliminate any duplication.
+For this lexion this part of speech should reflect the morphology of the lemma, as opposed to its usage.
+For example an adjective that is used substantially would be treated as a noun from a usage standpoint, but for this lexicon it should be listed as an adjective.

 8. * Instances in the New Testament: <count>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^